ibm-cloud-docs/netezza/webconsole/creating_tables.md

 # Tables
 {: #create-tables}

 In the table from the **Tables** tab, the value that is displayed in the row count column is an approximate.
-The exact row count is available after you run the `generate statistics on <table_name>` command.
+The exact row count is available after you run the `GENERATE STATISTICS ON <table_name>` command.

 ## Creating tables
 {: #creating-tables}